 Your first appointment will be comprehensive so you should plan to spend at least an hour with us.
 We know that sorting through and understanding information about your cancer and various treatment options isn’t easy, so if possible, we encourage you to bring an adult family member or friend with you for this initial appointment to listen, lend support, and take notes.

 Please arrive about 15 minutes prior to your scheduled appointment time and check in with our front desk ambassador.
 You will receive a new patient packet containing practice information, educational materials, and forms for your review and completion if you have not already done so.

-Thoroughness and accuracy are essential when completing your forms, especially your family history questionnaire.
-Therefore, we strongly encourage you to have downloaded and completed your forms off our website prior to your first appointment.
+Thoroughness and accuracy are essential when filling out your forms, especially your family history questionnaire.
+Therefore, we strongly encourage you to have completed your forms prior to your first appointment.
 Being thorough in your completion of these forms will allow you to have a more informative meeting with your physician.

 During this initial visit with your doctor and other members of your care team we will explain your diagnosis and together develop a personalized evidence based treatment plan to create the best possible outcomes.
 Don’t be afraid to ask questions.
 Having answers, as tough as they sometimes are, can help you make a plan and in making a plan, reduce the anxiety and fear that often come from indecision or the unknown.
 Our goal is to empower you to advocate for yourself and be an active partner in your care so you can make the best decisions for you and your family.
 Our experienced oncology social workers are also here to ensure that you are supported throughout your journey with access to counseling, support groups, educational events and referrals to appropriate community resources.